Duahau1/CS453-BoiseState/backpack/CS253-x-f18/smash3/README.md

 * test.out -- The expected output given that test data
 * basicHistory.in -- The test data used by the auto grader
 * big.in --   The test data used by the auto grader
+* zombieCheck --The test data for hunting zombies

 ##INSTALLATION